jajuk-team/jajuk-team.github.io/jajuk_faq.md

 </p><p><u>Notes</u>&nbsp;:
 </p>
 <ul><li> If you change one of these properties on a duplicated album, both albums will be merged.
-</li><li> If you feel something is wrong and that these rules are not applied, it may be a bug, please <a href="/index.php/Bug_Report_Wishes" title="Bug Report Wishes"> create a ticket</a> and provide details on the albums and associated tracks.
+</li><li> If you feel something is wrong and that these rules are not applied, it may be a bug, please <a href="https://github.com/jajuk-team/jajuk/issues" title="Github issues">create an issue</a> and provide details on the albums and associated tracks.
 </li></ul>

 <a name="Cannot_play_some_APE" id="Cannot_play_some_APE"></a>

 #### Cannot play some APE

 If under MacOS or Linux, try to upgrade mplayer to recent releases (a 2009 build or later).
-See bug #<a href="https://github.com/jajuk-team/jajuk/issues/1279" class="external text" title="https://github.com/jajuk-team/jajuk/issues/1279" rel="nofollow">1279</a>
+See <a href="https://github.com/jajuk-team/jajuk/issues/1279" class="external text" title="issue #1279" rel="nofollow">issue #1279</a>

 <a name="I_experience_sound_skips" id="I_experience_sound_skips"></a>